Merck Manual

 Recurrent paroxysmal atrial fibrillation is a poor prognostic sign and increases risk of systemic emboli.

-For atrial fibrillation, a heparin (unfractionated or low molecular weight) is usually used because systemic emboli are a risk.
+For atrial fibrillation, a heparin (unfractionated or low molecular weight) is usually used because of the risk of systemic emboli.

 Intravenous digoxin, which is not as effective as beta-blockers, is used cautiously and only in patients with atrial fibrillation and left ventricular systolic dysfunction.
 Usually, digoxin takes at least 2 hours to effectively slow heart rate and may rarely aggravate ischemia in patients with recent acute coronary syndrome.